 Some people like to put spigots on the bottom to get the tea out when done.
-But you can also dip it out with a spouted container (e.g., measuring cup or pitcher) to use it.
+However, you can also dip it out with a spouted container (e.g. measuring cup or pitcher) to use it.

 General pump rate recommendations for sufficient aeration are based on the size of your system.
 Here are some of the commonly given guidelines for proper aeration below.

 - Around 950+ GPH pump for 5-15 gallon brewers

 - Around 1150+ GPH pump for 25-35 gallon brewers

 - Around 1250+ GPH pump for 55-gallon brewers

 You can use a bigger pump in a smaller system as long as your water is not jumping out of your vessel.
 However, don’t use a smaller pump in a bigger vessel or you likely won’t get enough dissolved oxygen for good